 Example: Barbara was at the grocery store with her grandson.
 As they were shopping, someone nearby tripped and dropped their bags of food all over the ground.
 Her grandson ran over to help.
 After he returned, Barbara told him: “That was kind of you, Walter.
 Your father is the same way, you know.
 Like father, like son, as the saying goes.”

-In other words, she was saying that Walter was similar to his dad; they were both kind to people, willing to help others.
+In other words, she was saying that Walter was similar to his dad; they are both kind to people, willing to help others.

 The Origin Of “Like Father, Like Son”

 When a child is acting like their mom or dad, someone might use the proverb “like father, like son.”
-There’s also a similar expression that goes “like mother, like daughter,” which pretty much means the same thing.
+Or they might say “like mother, like daughter,” which pretty much means the same thing.

-So, why do people say that?
-Because children share similarities to their parents, both in how they look and in the way they behave.
-Obviously, this happens as a result of them inheriting traits from their mother and father.
-However, there’s another factor that plays a role in this besides genes.
-A child’s behavior is also influenced by what they observe their parents doing as they grow up.
-Indeed, the end result is that once the child reaches adulthood, their personality and the qualities they have will likely be similar to those of their parents.
+Why do people say that?
+Because children share similarities with their parents, not only in how they look, but also in the way they behave.
+This happens because they inherit traits from their mother and father.
+However, there’s another factor at play here besides genes.
+As a child grows up, they are also influenced by what they see their parents saying and doing.
+The end result is that once the child reaches adulthood, the personality and qualities they have will probably be close to that of their parents (hence the phrase).